Diagnostic code

 - 4Check for local vacuum leaks

-- 5Run compression testing if the misfire stays on cylinder 1
+- 5Have a qualified shop run compression testing if the misfire stays on cylinder 1.

 Confusable And Related Codes